top of page

 Understanding Dyslexia: What Every Parent Should Know

-• 2 min read
+• 3 min read

 The Importance of Dyslexia Assessments for Your Child

 If you’re worried your child may be struggling with reading, writing, or spelling, you’re not alone.
 Many parents notice differences in how their child learns and wonder whether dyslexia could be a factor.
+Understanding dyslexia is crucial for supporting your child's educational journey.

-How Parents can Understand What Dyslexia Is?
+How Parents Can Understand What Dyslexia Is

 Who Does Dyslexia Affect?